elmtree-askmo/cloudcannon-app/content/learn/biotechnology/what-are-the-key-differences-between-alpha-and-beta-glycosidic-bonds.md

 url: /learn/biotechnology/questions/what-are-the-key-differences-between-alpha-and-beta-glycosidic-bonds
 score: -1.0
 related_article1:
-    id: 167497
+    id: 167500
-    title: How does a hydrolysis reaction contribute to the breakdown of polymers?
+    title: >-
+        What is the primary function of starch in plants?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-does-a-hydrolysis-reaction-contribute-to-the-breakdown-of-polymers
+    url: /learn/biotechnology/questions/what-is-the-primary-function-of-starch-in-plants
 related_article2:
-    id: 167496
+    id: 167502
-    title: What is the role of dehydration reactions in the formation of biological polymers?
+    title: >-
+        What structural role does cellulose play in plant cell walls?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-is-the-role-of-dehydration-reactions-in-the-formation-of-biological-polymers
+    url: /learn/biotechnology/questions/what-structural-role-does-cellulose-play-in-plant-cell-walls
 related_article3:
-    id: 167497
+    id: 167500
-    title: How does a hydrolysis reaction contribute to the breakdown of polymers?
+    title: >-
+        What is the primary function of starch in plants?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-does-a-hydrolysis-reaction-contribute-to-the-breakdown-of-polymers
+    url: /learn/biotechnology/questions/what-is-the-primary-function-of-starch-in-plants
 related_article4:
-    id: 167503
+    id: 167501
-    title: How do oligosaccharides contribute to cell signaling and identity in plasma membranes?
+    title: >-
+        How does glycogen function as an energy storage molecule in animals?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-oligosaccharides-contribute-to-cell-signaling-and-identity-in-plasma-membranes
+    url: /learn/biotechnology/questions/how-does-glycogen-function-as-an-energy-storage-molecule-in-animals
 related_article5:
-    id: 167502
+    id: 167496
-    title: What structural role does cellulose play in plant cell walls?
+    title: >-
+        What is the role of dehydration reactions in the formation of biological polymers?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-structural-role-does-cellulose-play-in-plant-cell-walls
+    url: /learn/biotechnology/questions/what-is-the-role-of-dehydration-reactions-in-the-formation-of-biological-polymers
 ---

 &nbsp;